kjsauer/getting-started/README.md

 # getting-started
-This repo contains "getting started" guides based on personal experience and is intended to be helpful esp. to those just getting started in related work
+This repo contains informal and unformatted "getting started" guides mostly for my own use but possibly useful to others getting started in related research areas